-- They’re suffering from a lower back injury
+1. They’re suffering from a lower back injury

-- They’re struggling with the correct form
+2. They’re struggling with the correct form

-In this article, I’m going to show you these leg press alternatives, which I personally believe are actually better, more rounded exercises than the leg press itself.
+I believe these are better, more rounded exercises than the leg press itself.

-Leg press alternative exercises
+7 Leg press alternative exercises

 In this section, I’m going to focus on the two main benefits of the leg press – reducing loading on the lower back, and targeting the quads.

-The exercises I’ll suggest will include free weight exercises so you can do them anywhere.
 These will address some of the common issues people have with squats, and I’ll also put in two exercises that require different equipment (should you have access to it).

 To recreate the leg press, we have to look at exercises that drive the feet into the floor and create extension at the knee through a long range of movement.
 The goal needs to be quad engagement through excellent movement quality.

-Leg press alternatives with free weights
+5 Leg press alternatives with free weights

 The first four leg press alternatives I’ve selected are easy to do in the sense that they require minimal equipment…